stamen/spatial-dataviz-for-data-scientists/README.md

 These workshops are designed to be very hands-on, with many examples that can be extended as exercises.
 However, we know it would be impossible to go in-depth with everything that we could find interesting in web mapping!
 So our goal is to give you a good understanding of the mapping landscape, with some concrete experience with some key mapping tools.
 The hope is that after going through these examples in class and on your own you will feel empowered to swap in your own data and leverage hundreds of examples in your own data visualization projects!

+DO THIS FIRST:

+1. Sign up for a free account on CARTO.com
+2. Sign up for a free account on github.com (if you don't already have one)

 ## Day 1
 Covers the basics of web mapping, commonly used geospatial data structures for the web, and a range of options for how to create interactive spatial data Visualizations.
 Day one will leave you in good shape for diving deeper into interactively visualizing spatial data on the web.